chambost/coderacademy-terminal-assignment/README.md

 #### Feature 3.
 Speech-to-text

 Speech-to-text will enhance the audio immersion of the experience.
+Error-handling is important to ensure the system behaves gracefully on systems without speech-to-text or without the specific voices installed.

 #### Feature 4.
 Coloured text